 - Weather in October: Expect highs around 21°C/70°F and overnight lows of 9°C/48°F

 Some 100 kilometres off the coast of Africa, there is a small collection of seven islands called the Canary Islands.
 An autonomous community of Spain, these beautiful islands offer a cultural blend that your whole family will love.
 The Canary Islands are perfect for the October half-term holidays because it always feels like spring in the Canary Islands!

 Some of the fun water activities you can do on the Canary Islands include windsurfing, sunbathing, sailing and paddle boarding.
 Kids will be fascinated by the black sand beaches of Tenerife or laze away on Lanzarote.

-October is when you’ll find the warmest water temperatures in the Canary Islands (around 21°C/70°F).
-For the least chance of rain, head to the southernmost islands of Tenerife or Gran Canaria.
+You’ll find the warmest water temperatures in the Canary Islands (around 21°C/70°F) in October.
+Head to the southernmost islands of Tenerife or Gran Canaria for the least chance of rain.

 - Distance from the UK: A bit over 5 hours flight time to Amman